civicrm/civicrm-dev-docs/docs/framework/civimail.md

 ## Introduction

 CiviMail is probably one of the most complex parts of CiviCRM that is around.
 There have been a number of efforts over the years to streamline and to improve how CiviMail performs and the methods by which it generates dynamic content as well.
-This guide will aim to go through, What settings are avliable to administrators to tweak the performance of CiviMail, how CiviMail runs its jobs and How Extension Authors can extend CiviMail.
+This guide will aim to go through, What settings are available to administrators to tweak the performance of CiviMail, how CiviMail runs its jobs and How Extension Authors can extend CiviMail.

 ## Settings

 In CiviMail there are a number of settings that allows users to improve the speed of their sending.
 These can be found in `Administer -> CiviMail -> Mailer Settings`.
 These settings should be configured based on your hosting provider and email provider.
 There is also a few important settings in `Administer -> CiviMail -> CiviMailComponent Settings`.
 Some settings allow end users to disable checking for mandatory tokens and others allow you to tell CiviCRM whether or not to automatically dedupe email address.
 This can be useful to stop users getting multiple copies of your emails.
-Since 4.6 some settings especially in regards to the autodeuping are able to be overriden permailing as well.
-This is done by clicking on the rachet icon next to the receipients box when composing a CiviMail.
+Since 4.6 some settings especially in regards to the auto-deduping are able to be overridden pre-mailing as well.
+This is done by clicking on the ratchet icon next to the recipients box when composing a CiviMail.

 ## Email Selection